 Additionally, the RFC is increasing efforts to attract more productions and create an environment conducive to filmmakers within the region and beyond.
 Other than raising the cash-back rebate to 25%, they are increasing its cap to $2m and have negotiated competitive prices with the Jordanian army that is sometimes called to help with productions, as stated by Variety.

-The report stated that the minimum spends to be eligible for cash rebate is currently $1m.
-However, the RFC are looking to reduce this to allow lower budget local films to benefit from the incentive.
+According to Variety, “the minimum spends to be eligible for cash rebate is currently $1m.
+However, they are looking to reduce this to allow lower budget local films to benefit from the incentive”.

-The article also pointed out that in addition to this, the first edition of the Amman International Film Festival is set to launch from April 13-18 2020, with Palestinian filmmaker and festival organizer Hanna Atallah – founder and chief of FilmLab: Palestine – on board as Artistic Director and the RFC’s Nada Doumani set as Managing Director.
+The report also pointed out that in addition to this, the first edition of the Amman International Film Festival is set to launch April 13-18 2020, with Palestinian filmmaker and festival organizer Hanna Atallah founder and chief of FilmLab: Palestine on board as artistic director and the RFCs Nada Doumani set as managing director.